yueliangyi/TURBID/README.md

 # TURBID
-A turbulence-resolving (direct) numerical simulation model for simulating bottom boundary layer and fine sediment transport
+A turbulence-resolving numerical model for simulating bottom boundary layer and fine sediment transport